 The common language for staff and volunteers at this project is a mix of English and Spanish.
 Peru is a Spanish speaking country so it is beneficial, but not required, to be able to speak some Spanish.

 Volunteers at the Peru Marine Conservation project will come from various countries and a variety of backgrounds.
 Ages range from 18+ to 60, with the majority aged between 18 and 30.
 There are many gap year students and some animal/conservation-related researchers.
 The majority of volunteers are from the UK, United States, Canada and Australia.
 We also work with volunteers from Holland, Germany, Ireland, Japan and New Zealand although all nationalities are welcome.
 The majority of volunteers travel alone to the projects, although we also accommodate couples and friends travelling together.

 There are internet cafes in the towns of Zorritos and Organos where you can use the internet and make calls.
 When arriving in Peru it would be handy to obtain a local sim if you wish to use your phone for data while at the project.
-If you go on on of the camping expeditions to Bravos beach, there is no WiFi along the stretch of beach.
-However the area does still receive cell service so you will be able to use your phone if you have obtained a local sim.
 There is a post office in the town of Tumbes.

 Yes of course, in fact we have a page all about how you can fund raise for your trip here.

 Volunteers stay in shared rooms at the volunteer accommodation in Los Organos.
 The accommodation is basic but clean with common areas for volunteers to relax in at the end of the day.
 The accommodation has WiFi and a kitchen for volunteers to cook, with a market close by for volunteers to buy ingredients.
 The accommodation is just minutes away from the beach and just a short walk to local restaurants.